 While ADP understandably puts the survey in the context of its TotalSource HR outsourcing service, its numbers also underscore the opportunity for technology solutions designed around the needs of such microbusinesses.
 As we’ve previously reported, we’re hearing of more HCM technology companies mulling over that market’s opportunities and expect more vendors to actively target these companies within the next several years.

 Some of these vendors are looking at products that will combine technical tools with easy access to human expertise, while others plan to offer templated versions of their existing services with few customizable options.
 Whatever their approach, they’re targeting a big market: In 2014, the Small Business Administration estimated 4.6 million U.S. companies had fewer than 20 workers.
 Of those, 78 percent had less than five.

 Put this all together and you have an awful lot of small businesses putting themselves at legal risk, wittingly or not.
 No matter what state they operate in recruitment, hiring, day-to-day management and offboarding all offer ample opportunities for a business owner to, at best, step on thin ice.

-Indeed, Gene Marks, owner of The Marks Group, a small-business consulting firm based in Bala Cynwyd, Pa., told the web site Finance & Commerce that many small business owners don’t realize the risks they’re running until they run into problems.
-They start realizing their in “over their heads” when miss a deadline for paying payroll taxes of submitting required filings to the government.
+Indeed, Gene Marks, owner of The Marks Group, a small-business consulting firm based in Bala Cynwyd, Pa., told the website Finance & Commerce that many small business owners don’t realize the risks they’re running until they run into problems.
+They start realizing they’re in “over their heads” when they miss a deadline for paying payroll taxes of submitting required filings to the government.

 Image Copyright: Aleksandr Davydov via 123RF.com